Heart of the Midstate: Bookmobile promoting the importance of reading

 The program seeks to get preschoolers and their parents reading together.
 By bringing books directly to neighborhoods, the program organizers hope to get families reading so that by the time preschoolers arrive at school, they’ll be ready to learn.

 The bookmobile also works with the school district in the summer by providing books for their summer reading activities.
 They conduct a Summer Reading Program for children of all ages.
-It also appears annually in the Hummelstown Halloween Parade!
+It even appears annually in the Hummelstown Halloween Parade.

 For more details about the bookmobile program click here.